SAP-samples/teched2023-XP162/Exercises/3_Develop/7_Add to Launchpad.md

 7. Go back to Content Manager and click on the <strong>Everyone</strong> role (you can also create your company-specific roles) and click on the button <strong>Edit</strong>.

 8. Select the radio button and change the selection of <strong>Assignment Status</strong>.
-And then Save.![]
+And then Save.

      ![](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/Images/changeassignEvery.png)